Lecture 5

 • All of the basic operators with parentheses we see in mathematics are available to use.

-• R can be used for a wide range of mathematical calculations.
+• This allows R to be used for a wide range of mathematical calculations.

 Math functions